-Turkey is a brilliant meat if you’re watching your weight.
-It’s really low in fat, and packed with protein so it fills you up and helps you burn fat without losing muscle.
-It only takes a few small tweaks to take a meal like Christmas Dinner and turn it into something much healthier.
+Turkey is brilliant meat if you’re watching your weight.
+It’s really low in fat and packed with protein so it fills you up and helps you burn fat without losing muscle.
+It only takes a few small tweaks to make a meal like Christmas Dinner and turn it into something much healthier.
 By choosing a turkey crown instead of the whole bird you are going for just the particularly lean breast meat.
-Losing the butter for the stuffing and using low fat sausages and brown breadcrumbs means you still get plenty of festive flavour, but fewer calories.
+Losing the butter for the stuffing and using low-fat sausages and brown breadcrumbs means you still get plenty of festive flavour, but fewer calories.

 - 1 x 1.8kg turkey crown